onecompiler/tutorials/python/python-mongodb/crud-with-mongodb.md

 mydb = db["sample"]
 mycln = mydb["details"]

-//to return all the documents
+#to return all the documents
 for doc in mycln.find():
   print(doc)

-// to return first occurence
+# to return first occurence
 doc1=mycln.find_one()
 print(doc1)

-//to return list of names whose age is greater than 20 qry = { "age": { "$gt": 30 } }
+#to return list of names whose age is greater than 20
+qry = { "age": { "$gt": 30 } }

 for doc3 in mycln.find(qry)